jasonh0204/um_detector/README.md

 Set the environment variable `OPENAI_API_KEY` with your API key before running.

 Enter the speaker name, choose the desired input device from the drop-down list and click **Start** to begin recording.
+The app streams audio to the OpenAI real-time transcription API.
 Click **End** when the speaker finishes.
 When all speakers are done, click **Show Results** to display a table of filler word counts per participant.

 ## Tests